meilisearch/.github/profile/README.md

 Our preferred method of communication is our forums on GitHub Discussions.
 Asynchronous long-form discussion communication with minimal repetition.

-Your project announcements, support queries, and sweet, sweet praise all belong in the [MeiliSearch forum]((https://github.com/meilisearch/MeiliSearch/discussions)).
+Your project announcements, support queries, and sweet, sweet praise all belong in the [Meilisearch forum]((https://github.com/meilisearch/Meilisearch/discussions)).

 For feature proposals, you can go to the [Product forum](https://github.com/meilisearch/product/discussions).